House Rules and Updates

 Creatures may not use Ready or Delay actions to favorably extend or forestall the duration of various effects.
 Beneficial effects expire at the end of the target character’s turn, whether they complete their entire turn or not.
 Negative conditions do not expire (or allow a save) until the character completes their entire turn, including delayed or readied actions.

 Example: a dwarf is enjoying a +2 bonus to defenses from using Second Wind last round.
 She cannot delay her current turn to effectively gain the benefit for another full round.
 If the dwarf chooses to delay, the bonus expires the moment she announces the delay.

 Example 2: A fighter has a -2 to attack rolls (save ends).
 He cannot choose to ready an attack action, end his turn, save against the effect, and THEN attack without the penalty.
 If the fighter chooses to ready, he would roll the save after completing his readied attack.

 When falling into a body of water at least 10 feet deep for every 30 feet fallen (minimum 5 feet of depth for falls of less than 30 feet), the first 20 feet of falling deal no damage, and the second 20 feet deal 1d6 damage each.
 Anything above that deals normal damage.

 Example: An unlucky gnome is riding in a barrel that goes over a 50-foot waterfall.
 The water in the lake below is 10 feet deep, so he takes 1d10+2d6 damage, rather than 5d10.

-Characters that deliberately dive into water of sufficient depth from a great height can use Athletics instead of Acrobatics to reduce the falling damage, but they still need to be trained in the skill.
+Characters that deliberately dive (rather than simply fall) into water of sufficient depth from a great height can use Athletics instead of Acrobatics to reduce the falling damage, but they still need to be trained in the skill.
 If they are trained in both skills, they may choose to roll either one and receive an additional +5 bonus.